-Travellers from 63 countries who have received a full dose of a Covid-19 vaccination can fly to Thailand without quarantine, from November 1.
-Find the full list of countries at the bottom of this article.
+Travellers who have received a full dose of a Covid-19 vaccination can now fly to Thailand without quarantine.

 What vaccines are recognised for travel to Thailand?

-Authorities are recognising all of the major Covid-19 vaccinations in line with the latest guidelines of the Thai government.
+Authorities are recognising all the major Covid-19 vaccinations, in line with the latest guidelines of the Thai government.

-This includes Pfizer-BioNTech, Oxford-AstraZeneca, Covishield (Serum Institute of India), Johnson & Johnson, Sinovac, SK Bioscience-AstraZeneca, Moderna and Sinopharm.
+This includes Pfizer-BioNTech, Oxford-AstraZeneca, Covishield, Johnson & Johnson, Sinovac, SK Bioscience-AstraZeneca, Moderna and Sinopharm.

-What do I need to do before I fly to Thailand?
+What do I need to do before flying to Thailand?

-From November 1, travellers must apply for a Thailand Pass before travelling to Thailand.
+Travellers must apply for a Thailand Pass before heading there.
 This will generate a QR code that will be required for entering the country.

-To get the pass, visitors must provide proof of vaccination and an approved hotel booking for the first night in Thailand.
-Travellers also need to confirm they've booked an on-arrival PCR test.
+To get the pass, visitors must provide proof of vaccination.
+All travellers must also have an approved hotel booking for both their first night in Thailand (which should include an airport transfer).